s224848845/SIT708-Mobile-Application-Development/README.md

 ---

 ## LLM Usage Declaration
-This project was developed based on knowledge gained from workshops and subject materials.
-AI tools were used to support understanding of concepts and improve explanation structure where necessary.
+This project was developed based on knowledge gained from workshops, lectures, and subject materials.
+Generative AI tools, including ChatGPT and built-in Gemini features, were used as supplementary aids to support understanding of concepts and assist in debugging and resolving coding errors during development.

+AI tools were used only for guidance, clarification, and improvement of explanation structure, and not as a substitute for learning or implementation.
+All application design, coding, testing, and validation were completed independently by the student.

+The final submission reflects the student’s own understanding and application of the concepts covered in the unit.

 ---